aezarebski/timtam/README.md

 - `examples/simulation-study/README.md`
 - `examples/simulation-study-time-series/README.md`
+- `examples/simulation-study-aggregated-observations/README.org`
+- `examples/prevalence-ci-calibration/README.org`

 ## Evaluation timing

-See `examples/timing-evaluation/README.md` for details of a simulation study looking at the evaluation speed of the likelihood.
+See `examples/timing-evaluation/README.md** for details of a simulation study looking at the evaluation speed of the likelihood.

+## R environment

+R is used for visualisation and some scripting.
+See the `shell.nix` file to recreate the R environment.